scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 Comparison to Pseudo Experimental Data
 --------------------------------------

-The previous simulation calculated the detonation velocity, :math:`V_{\text{CJ}}(\eos)`, while experimental data were a series of times when the shock reached a given position on the rate-stick.
-The simulated detonation velocity could be related to these arrival times
+The previous section calculated the detonation velocity, :math:`V_{\text{CJ}}(\eos)`, while experimental data were a series of times when the shock reached a given position on the rate-stick.
+The simulated detonation velocity can be related to these arrival times
 using:

 .. math::